1928 Riley 9 Brooklands

 2017 Keith Pointing crown wheel and pinion – Sprint Race / Road

-Former owner Fuad Majzub -
+Former owner Fuad Majzub in 1975 -

 Fuad Majzub was a serious car collector and father of Blockley Tyres’ owner Julian Majzub.
 A letter on file refers to Riley specialist Nev Farquhar, written by his wife Barbara Farquhar, to a previous owner John Williams , confirming that the car passed through their hands for some remedial work as follows :

 “All Nev did for Majzub was fill in all the excess holes & make sure it was all-square – then a body builder whom Fuad liked said he’d make a body.
 Tail was awful, later replaced but FM had to close down the workshop as he had bent far to many rules, there and at his home with the planning folk – I think 8021 was sold to Gillies who did some rather careless work & much later it came to us for us to try to sort out the engine, etc. This was when the late Patrick Gardner had it & it was slightly easier then to find a Regis No. (Sic) I wish we knew more about the cars past, but one thing I must tell you is that there is another 8021.
 Jim Trotter up in Sheffield whose writing is neater than mine but almost illegible.
 Jim’s OK – his Brooky has all 12/4 bits – engine gearbox brakes – the whole caboodle.
 He calls it “35 12/4 Special” & used to come regularly to Loton.
 I tell you this now as I’m in the middle of a GIGANTIC FIGHT with a Yank who says Basil McCoy’s pinched his ch.
 No. So.
-Unfortunately the powers that be in the Register have got in touch with DVLA and I’s rather they’d left it to me as I have a way of sorting things…”
+Unfortunately the powers that be in the Register have got in touch with DVLA and I’d rather they’d left it to me as I have a way of sorting things…”

 Riley 9 Brooklands background